Oldham R.L.F.C.: 2009 season summary

 Tony Benson became head coach of Oldham.

 2009 Championship 1 – Oldham finished fourth in the 2009 Co-operative Championship One table with a record of 10–1–7.
 The Roughyeds won 31–26 at home to Swinton in the first round of the play-offs before winning 54–30 at home to Hunslet Hawks.
 That set up a final eliminator against York City Knights, who finished third in the table, and the Roughyeds upset the hosts by winning 44–14 to reach the Grand Final again.
 But Oldham were beaten in the Grand Final for a third straight year, losing 28–26 to Keighley, who finished second in the table.

 Roughyeds were told they would no longer be able to use Oldham Athletic's Boundary Park in November 2009.
 The club went to Oldham Council for help.
 Oldham Council bought Whitebank Stadium from Oldham Boro F.C. and then entered into a lease agreement with Oldham Roughyeds RLFC.

 The 2010 season saw a transition with the five home games were played out of town at Sedgley Park R.U.F.C.'s Park Lane ground in Whitefield.
 Roughyeds' first game at Whitebank took place on 9 May 2010 with the opposition being York.
 This was the first time that Oldham had played in a ground within Oldham borough since 1997.
 Home crowds are nearly double at Whitebank compared to Park Lane.

 2010s

 Oldham suffered relegation to League 1 at the end of the 2017 Championship season.

 In 2019, they earned promotion back to the Championship after defeating Newcastle in the League 1 play off final.

 2020s

-In the 2021 Championship season, Oldham finished second bottom on the table and were relegated back to League 1 having just won two matches all season.
+In the 2021 Championship season, Oldham finished second from bottom of the table and were relegated back to League 1 having won only two matches.
+Their top points scorer was Martyn Ridyard with 96 points scored.